tallforasmurf/CoBro/README.md

 * Save the text of the web page in memory for display if the user clicks the comic.

-* If update days are known for this comic,
-_and_ if this is not an update day,
-_and_ an update day has not elapsed since the comic was last read: set Old status and return.

 * Compute a hash based on selected elements of the page and compare to the prior hash.